agileHRI/arise_documentation/docs/rst/getting_started/ros2_fiware_basic_app.rst

 Conclusion
 ----------

-This tutorial provides a basic yet powerful demonstration of how to integrate ROS 2 with the FIWARE Context Broker.
-By following these steps, you can extend this setup to suit more complex use cases and applications.
+In this tutorial, we demonstrated how to establish seamless communication between ROS 2 and the FIWARE Context Broker using Docker containers.
+By following the steps outlined, you were able to:

+- Publish data from ROS 2 to the FIWARE Context Broker.
+- Inject data into the FIWARE Context Broker and observe it being published back into the ROS 2 environment.

+This bidirectional communication enables powerful integrations between robotics systems and smart city platforms, allowing for real-time data exchange and enhanced interoperability.
+The use of Docker ensures a portable and reproducible setup, making it easier to deploy and scale the solution.

+Feel free to expand on this setup by adding more DDS Topics and NGSI-LD entities to the configuration file, or by integrating additional ROS 2 nodes and FIWARE components to suit your specific use case.